tBaxter/questions-for-employers/README.md

 What is the salary you expect to pay for this position?
 Is there a company/employee bonus structure and if so, how does it work?

-Quality of life
-What is the company’s policy on work/life balance?

-How much vacation do people get?
-If there's "unlimited" vacation, how much vacation do people normally take?

-Do people work on the weekend?

-Do people check in when they're on vacation?
-How often?

-Is it possible to work from home, say, 1 or 2 days a week?
-Does anyone do this? (can be a nice option to have)

-Does this position require travel?
-How often?

-Is it possible to take sabbaticals or unpaid vacation?

-How many hours do people work in an average week?
-In your busiest weeks?

-Is variability tolerated or is everyone expected to be on the same schedule?

-What time do people normally leave work?

-Would I need to be on call?
-How often?

-How often are there emergencies or times when people have to work extra hours?

-What is your turnover rate like?
-How many devs were hired last year and how many left?
-Over the past 2-3 years?

-Are the company’s managers inclined to call employees at home with questions or comments, any time of the day or night including weekends?

-Culture
-How do you determine if someone is a poor fit for your company?

-How are your teams structured?
-What is the management structure like?

-How often do you pair?
-What's pairing like?
-How often do inexperienced people work directly with experienced people?

-Is there any sort of institutionalized way of dealing with plateauing or preventing burnout?
-(Expecting to hear about rotation of duties or location, sabbaticals.)

-Is it easy to move to other divisions or offices?

-How does internal communication work?
-This one is super important and I need to remember to ask it more.

-Are there catered suppers? (possibly bad)

-How many hours a week does senior management work?
-Do they put in 80-hour weeks?

-If an employee does something harmful that isn't a fireable offense, how do you handle that?
-What steps do you take to create a culture of accountability?

 Engineering practices
 What version control system do you use? (if none, the interview should be over =))